O11WL1D/16_bit_computer/README.md

 Here you may find a log for the overall design of the computer.
 Module specific notes may be found in said modules folder.

+6/5/2022

+Slightly unrelated but I have an idea for a better github updating system.
+Instead of creating a special program for each project I have, I can put the github repository in one of 5 update folders, which my update programs are set to change directory to.
+This way, I can quickly update anything that I want without needing to allocate so much time to each project’s update program.
+Woo.

 6/4/2022

 Just wrote a quick little program which quickly performs my github default save specifically on this project.
 Now I can update the github at any point just by pressing windows + r, and running the program u16